 The MMO have started developing a marine plan for the north west marine plan area.
 The north west marine area includes 2 plan areas, the north west inshore and the north west offshore marine plan areas.

 The north west inshore marine plan area covers an area of approximately 1,280 kilometres of coastline stretching from the Solway Firth border with Scotland to the River Dee border with Wales, taking in some 4,900 square kilometres of sea.

 The north west offshore marine plan area includes the marine area from 12 nautical miles extending out to the seaward limit of the Exclusive Economic Zone, a total of approximately 2,200 square kilometres of sea.

 Development of the North West Marine Plan is following a 12 stage process, from plan area selection to implementation and monitoring.
 It includes stakeholder engagement throughout the process.

 In October 2018 the Seascape Character Assessment for the North West Inshore and Offshore marine plan areas was published.
 The report for the north west comprises the baseline desk-based seascape assessments for the Marine Character Areas (MCAs) defined and described in 2016, further developed to account for comments received through the stakeholder verification process undertaken in 2018.
 To download the full report click here

 The Iteration 3 online engagement took place from 21 January to 21 March 2019.
-Workshops were held in the North West in February 2019 with the Carlisle workshop taking place at Tullie House Museum on Wednesday 27 February.
+Workshops were held in the North West in February 2019.
 This consultation is now closed but you can still engage with the north west marine plan.

 For more information on marine planning contact: